What are Kegel exercises?

 Need more help with Kegels?

-If Kegels aren’t stopping your bladder leakage, consider ELITONE to help reduce leaks.
+If you’re struggling with how to do Kegel exercises correctly and are still experiencing bladder leakage, consider ELITONE to help reduce leaks.
 ELITONE is an FDA-cleared Kegel exercise device that you use at home.
 Most women see results in as few as 6 weeks!
 ELITONE does the work for you, gently stimulating longer and stronger Kegels than you can do on your own (100 contractions in 20 minutes).
 Much like a maxi pad, you put ELITONE on under your clothes while going about other tasks.
 The discreet device delivers just the right intensity and duration for maximum results.
 Read reviews from real women here.

 Reach your goal of leak-free living by learning more about stress urinary incontinence treatments: